Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

     $ sudo service apache2 restart

 ## Enabling secure server (SSL)
-*Optional feature - for confidetial or dependable information*
+*Optional feature - for confidential or dependable information*

 In general you have to enable the ssl mode in the server